-Various device failure conditions will be simulated to experience the automation and/or timeliness of the resolution.
+Various device failure conditions are planned towill be simulated to experience the automation and/or timeliness of the resolution.
 Failure modes that impact the meter data information will be assessed for the appropriate identification and/or resolution during data capture and transmission.